-Beauchamp Estates understands that your privacy is important to you and that you care about how your personal data is used and shared online. we respect and value the privacy of everyone who visits this website, www.beauchamp.com “our site”) and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under the law.
+Beauchamp Estates understands that your privacy is important and that you care about how your personal data is used.
+We respect and value the privacy of everyone who visits this website, www.beauchamp.com (“our site”) and engages our services and we will only collect and use personal data in a manner that is consistent with our obligations and your rights under the law.

-Please read this Privacy Notice carefully and ensure that you understand it.
-Your acceptance of our Privacy Notice is deemed to occur upon your first use of our site.
-If you do not accept and agree with this Privacy Notice, you must stop using our site immediately.
+Please read this Privacy Notice (“Notice”) carefully and ensure that you understand it.
+Your acceptance of our Notice is deemed to occur upon your first use of our site.
+If you do not accept and agree with this Notice, you must stop using our site and/or our services immediately.

 In this Notice, the following terms shall have the following meanings: